HL7/US-Core/input/intro-notes/StructureDefinition-us-core-relatedperson-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core RelatedPerson profile:
+The following are example usage scenarios for the US Core RelatedPerson Profile profile:

 -   Return RelatedPerson resources referenced in CareTeam resources.